 Academy Hall of fame

 In the summer of 2015 John left St Mirren and signed for Hibernian.
-Since then John has went on to be capped for the Scottish National Team and is a regular in the squad.
+John then moved down south to sign for Aston Villa where he helped them to promotion to the English Premier League.

 The oldest of the McGinn’s, Stephen made his debut for St Mirren on New Year’s Day 2007 away to Inverness Caledonian Thistle.

 Stephen would go onto to be a first team regular over the next three years, until Watford paid to take his services down to London in January 2010.
 During the next seven years Stephen would ply his trade with Shrewsbury Town, Sheffield United, Dundee and Wycombe Wanderers before making his return to the Paisley side.

 Upon returning to The Buddies in 2017, Stephen was made captain of the club by manager Jack Ross.

 Kenny joined St Mirren’s academy in 2008.
 The cultured midfielder would go on to make over 100 appearances for the Club, as well as being a part of the 2013 Scottish League Cup winning squad.

 He would go on to join Aberdeen, where he became a first team regular, after signing in the 2015 January transfer window.
 The midfielder was capped by Scotland and in January 2017, signed a deal with English side Norwich City.